oracle/pgql-lang/pages/pgql-1.2-spec.md

 Any-directional edges match edges in the graph no matter if they are incoming, outgoing, or undirected.

-An example query with two any-directional edges is as follows:
+An example query with two any-directional edges is:

 ```sql
 SELECT *